libp2p/specs/RFC/0003-routing-records.md

 support this, implementations may use a global runtime configuration flag or environment variable to control whether local addresses will be included.

-Once the `RoutingRecord` has been constructed, it should be serialized to a byte string and wrapped in a [signed envelope][envelope-rfc].
-The `publicKey` field of the envelope MUST be consistent with the `subjectPeer` peer id for the record to be considered valid.
+Once the `RoutingState` has been constructed, it should be serialized to a byte string and wrapped in a [signed envelope][envelope-rfc].
+The `publicKey` field of the envelope MUST be able to derive the `peerId` contained in the record.
+If the envelope's `publicKey` does not match the `peerId` of the routing record, the record MUST be rejected as invalid.

 ### Signed Envelope Domain

-Signed envelopes require a "domain separation" string that defines the "scope" or purpose of a signature.
+Signed envelopes require a "domain separation" string that defines the scope or purpose of a signature.

-When wrapping a `RoutingRecord` in a signed envelope, the domain string MUST be `libp2p-routing-record`.
+When wrapping a `RoutingState` in a signed envelope, the domain string MUST be `libp2p-routing-state`.

 ### Signed Envelope Type Hint